 While Ken’s practice has focused on defense work, he has taken on a number of cases for plaintiffs, obtaining several substantial recoveries.
 Those who know him and have followed his career over the years, recognize his habitual attention to detail, his thorough preparation, and his focus on solving problems by pushing the envelope and thinking out of the box.

-Ken enjoys spending time with his wife, and when possible, his two sons, each of whom reside in Atlanta, one currently earning a law degree, the other an MBA, both at Emory University.
+Ken enjoys spending time with his wife, and when possible, his two sons, one of whom resides in Atlanta working for a firm that specializes in selling hotels, the other of whom lives in Roanoke awaiting Virginia Bar Examination results.
 Ken has been active in the Boy Scouts of America; he and both of his sons are Eagle Scouts.